-Sometimes it takes a bit longer to complete these tests (this does not mean there is more chance of a problem with your baby).
+Sometimes it takes a bit longer to complete these tests, and you will have to wait a few extra days.
+(This does not mean there is more chance of a problem with your baby.)

 Occasionally, in about 1 in 250 (0.4%) tests you will not get a result.
 If this happens, you may be offered another amniocentesis.